krisk78/str-utils-static/README.md

 Returns the passed string in uppercase

 ### std::wstring str_to_wstr(const std::string& str, unsigned int codepage)
-Returns the passed string converted in utf-16 using the given codepage Only available for Windows targets
+Returns the passed string converted in utf-16 using the given codepage<br>
+Only available for Windows targets

 ## Remove extra spaces